-Common shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy, in the absence of any direction to the contrary, will be voted for: (i) the election of each of the directors of the Corporation; (ii) the appointment of the auditor of the Corporation; (iii) the advisory vote on Say on Pay; and (iv) an annual advisory vote on Say on Pay, as stated under such headings in this Circular.
+Common shares represented by properly-executed proxies in favour of the persons designated in the enclosed form of proxy, in the absence of any direction to the contrary, will be voted for: (i) the election of each of the directors of the Corporation; (ii) the appointment of the auditor of the Corporation; and (iii) the annual advisory vote on Say on Pay, as stated under such headings in this Circular.
 Instructions with respect to voting will be respected by the persons designated in the enclosed form of proxy.
 With respect to amendments or variations to matters identified in the Notice of Meeting and other matters which may properly come before the Meeting, such common shares will be voted by the persons so designated in their discretion.
 At the time of preparing this Circular, management of the Corporation knows of no such amendments, variations or other matters.